Urine Specific Gravity is one of the parameters that is measured when a urinalysis is performed by a vet. USG measures

 What Urine Specific Gravity Values Measure

 USG varies throughout the day, and day to day, depending on the animal's hydration status and overall health.
-Concentrated urine usually means that the animal is dehydrated while dilute urine suggests that the kidneys are not functioning as they should.
+Concentrated urine usually means that the animal is dehydrated while diluted urine suggests that the kidneys are not functioning as they should.
 The change could also be the result of a medication, another disease process—liver disease, cancer or pyometra—or your pet drinking excess amounts of water right before the test.

 There is a wide range of "normal" USG values for dogs and cats.
 Repeat readings, combined with blood work, are often necessary to gather the information necessary for a complete picture of your pet's health.